AlexJakeman/TeamEndalex/README.md

     3- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         a.
 The user will open the homepage and be able to read about the ogranization and CEO, as well as recent news for the organization.
         b.
-When the user selects Read More on an article to understand better a news article, they will be redirected to an article page.
+When the user selects Read More on an article to understand better a news article, they will be prompted with a pop-up modal for each article.

     4- As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         a.
 The user will be able to navigate through the site using the navigation bar at the top of the page.